cl0ckwork/node-typojs/readme.md

 # TypoJS

 Humans make a lot of typos.
 This software tries to behave as human as possible in this aspect.
+Project forked to remove shebang in order to use with webpack.

 ## Typo Generators